sameem97/tech501-week-2/mongo_db_deployment/README.md

 9. Add further db vm nsg rules

-   - We can add two further nsg rules for the db vm:
+   - We can add two further nsg rules for the db vm.
      - Allow mongodb traffic
      - Deny all other traffic